Appleseed/learn/docs/search/intro/index.rst

-Introduction to the Appleseed.Search Project
+Introduction to the Appleseed Search Project

 .. include:: /././common.txt